github/codeql/javascript/documentation/library-customization.rst

 member predicates we can teach the analysis to handle further instances of abstract concepts it already understands.
 For example, the standard library defines an abstract class ``SystemCommandExecution`` that covers various APIs for executing operating-system commands.
-This class is used by the command-injection analysis to identify potentially problematic flows where input from a potentially malicious user is interpreted as the name of a system command to execute.
+This class is used by the command-injection analysis to identify problematic flows where input from a potentially malicious user is interpreted as the name of a system command to execute.
 By defining additional subclasses of ``SystemCommandExecution``, we can make this analysis more powerful without touching its implementation.

 By overriding a member predicate defined in the library, we can change its behavior either for all its receivers or only a subset.
 For example, the standard library predicate